Projektionisten/capacitor-braintree/README.md

 #### PaymentUIOptions

-Options for the presentDropInPaymentUI method.
+Options for the payment methods.

 | Prop                     | Type                | Description                                                                                                      |
 | ------------------------ | ------------------- | ---------------------------------------------------------------------------------------------------------------- |